Indications for INVOKANA:

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor.

 Antagonized by UGT inducers (eg, rifampin, phenytoin, phenobarbital, ritonavir): see Adults.
 Concomitant digoxin: monitor.
-Consider a lower dose of concomitant insulin/insulin secretagogue to reduce risk of hypoglycemia.
+May need a lower dose of concomitant insulin/insulin secretagogue to reduce risk of hypoglycemia.
 May cause false (+) urine glucose tests or unreliable measurements of 1,5-AG assay; use alternative methods to monitor glycemic control.

 Female genital mycotic infections, UTIs (may be serious), increased urination; lower limb amputation, hypotension, ketoacidosis (may be fatal), acute kidney injury, hypoglycemia, bone fractures, urosepsis, pyelonephritis; rare: Fournier's gangrene.